idia640/presentations/week01/PITCHME.md

 Image credit: https://www.earth.com/news/brains-fixated-social-lives/

-We're going to focus on how you can drive user behavior to create a positive and persuasive interaction.
+We're going to focus on how you can drive user behavior to create a **positive and persuasive interaction**.
 This means getting under the hood of the human brain: how people perceive the world, think and make decisions, and communicate using language and graphics.
 Because we're social animals, we are also influenced by social and cultural environments.
 So this will be another lever that you can use to advantage for driving behavior.

 Bias is a big part of this.
 Bias is the tendency to more heavily weight one option over another.

-In an ideal user interaction, you shape and drive user experience.
+> In an ideal user interaction, you shape and drive user experience.
 You anticipate what users will do because you know how they should respond based on your design.

+One change I will introduce in this class later in the semester is the importance of design to recent advances in Artificial Intelligence and Machine Learning.
+As designers you play a key role on any team deploying new technologies in this space.
+I will show you examples of how UX design and AI can work together to improve user experience.

 ---

 ## The Brain

 <img align="center" width="50%" height="50%" src="images/brainEvolution.jpg">